-- 1. Type and Level: Efficiency, Key. - 2.
-Rationale: This indicator shows the percent of responses to request for (technical) compliance assistance within 90 days. - 3.
+- 1. Type and Level: Efficiency; Key - 2.
+Rationale: This indicator measures ability of the department responding to requests for information from the media. - 3.
 Use: This indicator will be used for internal management purposes as well as for performance-based budgeting purposes. - 4.
 Clarity: This indicator name clearly identifies what is being measured. - 5.
-Validity, Reliability and Accuracy: This indicator has not been audited by the Legislative Auditor's Office. - 6.
-Data Source, Collection and Reporting: Data is determined from a log of licensing and registration action requests.
-It is determined daily and reported quarterly or as needed. - 7.
-Calculation Methodology: Dividing the number of requests responded to by the total number of requests received within the requisite time frame.
-Data is collected monthly and quarterly or as needed. - 8.
-Scope: The indicator is disaggregated. - 9.
+Validity, Reliability and Accuracy: This indicator is new and has not been audited by the Legislative Auditor's Office. - 6.
+Data Source, Collection and Reporting: The public information group tracks this data daily in real time for performance reporting purposes.
+It is reported quarterly or as needed. - 7.
+Calculation Methodology: The total number of responses within 5 days divided by the total number of media requests producing the results.
+This is a standard calculation. - 8.
+Scope: The indicator is aggregated for the whole department and all media formats. - 9.
 Caveats: None. - 10.
-Responsible Person: Yanfu Zhao vanfu.zhao@la.gov
+Responsible Person: Rodney Mallet